bgonzalezbustamante/academic-kickstart/Netlify/content/publication/2013-01-02-chile-la-campana-digital.md

 ## publishDate: ''
 publication_types:
   - '4'
-publication: 'In I. Crespo and J. del Rey (eds.), *Comunicación Política & Campañas Electorales en América Latina*.
+publication: 'In I. Crespo and J. del Rey (eds.), *Comunicación Política & Campañas Electorales en América Latina* (pp 285-296).
 Buenos Aires: Editorial Biblos'
 publication_short: ''
 abstract: 'This chapter is based on the Chilean case, which is relevant because of two significant elements.
 First, it is possible to identify the adoption of e-democracy tools, as well as a conflict between traditional electoral managers and new ones that disagree about the adoption of digital media.
 Second, the use of digital strategies is adopted in a context of low electoral turnout levels and allows the inclusion of the youngest population sector to the electoral campaign.'
 summary: ''